KSJO

-KSJO (92.3 FM) is a commercial radio station licensed to San Jose, California, and broadcasts to the San Francisco Bay Area.
-KSJO airs a Bollywood music radio format branded as Bolly 92.3.
-It is owned by Silicon Valley Asian Media Group.
-The studios and offices are on Hellyer Avenue in San Jose.
+KSJO (92.3 FM, "Bolly 92.3") is a commercial radio station licensed to San Jose, California, United States, and serves the San Francisco Bay Area with Bollywood music format.
+It is owned by Silicon Valley Asian Media Group, with studios on Hellyer Avenue in San Jose and transmitter sited off of Santa Teresa County Park, south of downtown San Jose.